A Gibbs sampler for a class of random convex polytopes: Proposed Gibbs sampler

 Hereafter we drop ``$(\mathbf{u})$'' from the notation for clarity.
-The case $L=1$ gives inequalities $\eta_{k\to k}\geq1$ which are always satisfied given \eqref{eq:definitionetas}.
-Furthermore, we can consider only indices $j_{1},\ldots,j_{L}$ that are unique.
-Indeed if some of these indices are identical, then the inequality as in \eqref{eq:constraints} is implied by multiple inequalities obtained with smaller $L$.
+The case $L=1$ gives inequalities $\eta_{k\to k}\geq1$ which are always satisfied since $\eta_{k\to k}=1$ following \eqref{eq:definitionetas}.
+Furthermore, it suffices to consider only indices $j_{1},\ldots,j_{L}$ that are unique, otherwise the associated inequality in \eqref{eq:constraints} is implied by inequalities associated with smaller values of $L$.

 At this point, we observe a fruitful connection between \eqref{eq:constraints} and directed graphs.
 The indices in $[K]$ can be viewed as vertices of a fully connected directed graph.
 Directed edges are ordered pairs $(j_{1},j_{2})$.
 We associate the product $\eta_{j_{1}\to j_{2}}\eta_{j_{2}\to j_{3}}\ldots\eta_{j_{L}\to j_{1}}$ with a sequence of edges, $(j_{1},j_{2})$, $(j_{2},j_{3})$, up to $(j_{L},j_{1})$.
 That sequence forms a path from vertex $j_{1}$ back to vertex $j_{1}$, of length $L$, in other words a directed cycle of length $L$.
 Define $w_{k\to\ell}=\log\eta_{k\to\ell}$ for all $k,\ell\in[K]$, and treat it as the weight of edge $(k,\ell)$.
 Then the inequality \eqref{eq:constraints} is equivalent to $w_{j_{1}\to j_{2}}+w_{j_{2}\to j_{3}}+\ldots+w_{j_{L}\to j_{1}}\geq0$.
-The sum of weights along a path is its ``value''.
-The inequalities in \eqref{eq:constraints} are then equivalent to the all cycles in the graph being non-negative.
+The sum of weights along a path is called its ``value''.
+The inequalities in \eqref{eq:constraints} are then equivalent to all cycles in the graph having non-negative values.
 See Figure \ref{fig:constraints} for an illustration for $K = 3$ of the equivalent conception of constraints in \eqref{eq:constraints} as graph cycle values.
-Detecting whether graphs contain negative cycles can be done with the Bellman--Ford algorithm \citep{bang2008digraphs}.
+Detecting whether graphs contain cycles with negative values, called ``negative cycles'', can be done with the Bellman--Ford algorithm \citep{bang2008digraphs}.